 Treat people with disabilities as you would anyone else, while making reasonable accommodations.
 Consider universal design when planning activities.
-For example, dimmable room lighting, choice of large and small meeting rooms, scheduling more time for breaks, and offering information in different formats and handouts, written in plain language, can be very helpful to people with all types of disabilities.
+For example, dimmable room lighting, choice of large and small meeting rooms, scheduling more time for breaks, and offering information in different formats and handouts written at the 7th grade reading level can be very helpful to people with all types of disabilities.
 Before you hold an event, be sure to ask each guest what accommodation is needed (if any).
 Ask new employees if their work space gives them full access.